-Start/Stop switch panel
+EMU42082 Start/Stop switch panel

 The engine can be started or turned off by pressing the Start/Stop button.
-For twin type, it is possible to start or turn off individual engine.
+For twin and triple type, it is possible to start or turn off individual engine.
 The indicator for the corresponding engine will come on.

+- PORT: Port side engine

+- CENTER: Center engine

-- PORT:Port side engine - STBD:Starboard side engine
+- STBD: Starboard side engine